-- Flat trail that is wheelchair accessible
+- A flat trail that is wheelchair accessible

 - Bring water

 Salt Creek Interpretive Trail is located off Highway 190, which is the main highway that goes through Death Valley.
-You will see signs for it about 13 miles North of Furnace Creek and will turn off to the left to access it.
+You will see signs for it about 13 miles north of Furnace Creek and will turn off to the left to access it.
 The 1.5-mile dirt road to the parking area was rough and washboard when I went, but it was still easily passable with a two wheel drive car.
 The parking lot was large, and there was only one other car there with us.

 The trail is flat and well-maintained as you walk along the wooden planks, looking down at the creek or lack thereof below.

 When we got to the water is was stagnate and a nice yellow color, but there was a decent amount of it.
-I looked up and down for pupfish since the water was clear but nothing was moving in it when I was there.
+I looked up and down for pupfish since the water was clear, but nothing was moving in it when I was there.

 You can see a video on 24 hours in Death Valley below.